SLAC-ML/Chatbot-Widget/README.md

 Open the `index.html` file (located in the root of this repository) in your browser, play with the chatbot, enjoy! 😊

+**Note**: _To access the backend API in the demo webpage, ensure you are connected to the SLAC VPN._

 ## Integration into Your Webpage

 1. **Include the Chatbot Widget**: